Application & general information

 More information about the countries in the GIC program is here: https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada.html.

 We’ll help you choose the best option for you.
 At CIRA College, we work with partners who help us find a room or a homestay.
 The cost will depend on the kind of accommodation.

-You should apply immediately after to receive your Study Permit approval and at least four weeks before the date of your travel.
+You should apply immediately after receiving your Study Permit approval and at least four weeks before your travel date.

-Yes, international students must travel with health insurance from their country.
-It should cover at least 3 months while students apply for MSP (Medical Service Plan), British Columbia’s health insurance.
-Students can apply for MSP after their arrival to Canada.
+Yes!
+International students must travel with health insurance from their country.
+It should cover at least three months while students apply for MSP (Medical Service Plan), British Columbia’s health insurance.
+Students can apply for MSP after they arrive in Canada.

-It is relevant to check the website of the Canadian Government to complete all the requirements entirely like vaccinations, Covid-19 testing, and quarantine because it could present changes.
-So, please check the following link permanently: https://travel.gc.ca/travel-covid/travel-restrictions/wizard-start
+It’s important to check the Canadian Government website to complete all the requirements like vaccinations, Covid-19 testing and quarantine, because it could present changes.
+So, please check the following link permanently: https://travel.gc.ca/travel-covid/travel-restrictions/wizard-start.

-CIRA College finds it for you at no extra cost.
+CIRA College can help you find it for you at no extra cost.
 We work with partners in Vancouver to find the Co-Op placement for our students on time.
 These are the Co-Op placement process steps:

 Yes, you can.
 You can work while you study with a valid study permit.